 The MPX Project is an HVDC project proposed by Maine Power Express, LLC and Con Edison Transmission, Inc. (together, “MPX”).
 The MPX Project includes:

-- ISO-NE Queue position #506 with I.3.9 approval and a Facilities Study currently underway.
+ISO-NE Queue position #506 with I.3.9 approval and Interconnection Agreement negotiations currently underway.

 The MPX Project is the optimal route for connecting stranded wind resources in northern Maine directly to the Boston load center with minimal environmental impact.
 The MPX Project does not require unsightly transmission towers, utilizes an existing energy corridor, avoids the taking and clearing of lands and has no adverse impact to the marine environment.

 The MPX Project provides access to both superior domestic (Maine) Class I RPS wind resources as well as existing Canadian and Maine hydro via an interconnection with a new transmission line.
 By creating access to these transmission constrained renewables, more resources will be made available to consumers in Massachusetts.

 The MPX Project is an advanced development project with high viability to reaching commercial operation.
 Nearly 100% of the land-based real estate is under control.
 The MPX Project will utilize a long-existing energy infrastructure corridor that is far narrower than most electric transmission lines require and is therefore unlikely to create opposition to development.
 Further, the entire length of the line is to be buried either underground or under the ocean floor.

 Importantly, MPX also has received ISO-NE I.3.9 approval for its interconnection to the K Street substation in Boston, MA.
 The County Line Wind project is currently participating in its System Impact Study with ISO-NE for injection at K Street, by-passing the Cluster Study process.